cse110-sp23-group15/cse110-sp23-group15/admin/meetings/05-02-2023_brainstorm.md

             - Adds more user input so it seems more personal to the user.
             - Responses generated are influenced by a hash function based on the date so output isn't deterministic.
             - Has a old user button for continuing users (aka has memory of previous fortunes).
+        - Cons:
+            - Very big project that can break if not properly maintained.
     - Fortune Cookie
         - Pros:
             - Has a variety of features we can implement.